 His professional engagements have included those related to Mergers and Acquisitions, Corporate Structuring, Business and Regulatory (including Taxation) advisory, Business Management, Commercial Valuations and Expert Reporting, including providing evidence to Courts and Tribunals.

-Bruce holds registrations as company auditor, registered liquidator and tax agent.
+Bruce holds registrations as company auditor and tax agent.